shakebugs/shake-docs/docs/ios/install/setup-cocoapods.md

 :::

-Now select *Product → Run* in the menu bar.
-This first run will automatically add your app to your [Shake Dashboard](https://app.shakebugs.com/) based on your app bundle ID.
+Build and run your project by selecting *Run → Run* in the menu bar.

 ## Conditional initialization